apenella/go-ansible/README.md

 ### Upgrade to 2.x

-Versions 2.x introduced notorious changes since the major version 1.
+Version 2.x introduced notorious changes since the major version 1.
 Among those changes, there are several breaking changes.
 The [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) conveys the necessary information to migrate to version 2.x.
 Please thoroughly read that document and the changelog before upgrading from version 1.x to 2.x.

 ## Getting Started